The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Tridiagonal matrices

 It is important to emphasise here that a decomposition proving that a matrix $A$ is completely positive is in general not unique.
 In particular, the choice of $a_0$ can lead to different decompositions, assuming they are still well-defined.
 For example, if we had instead chosen $a_0=3/4$, the matrix

 works in the decomposition of $B$. \end{example}

-If our matrix is in block form but our decomposition does not work, we may employ the technique illustrated in the example below: treating each block separately. \begin{example} Consider the matrix
+If the given matrix is in block form but our decomposition does not work, we may employ the technique illustrated in the example below: treating each block separately. \begin{example} Consider the matrix